 Key Factors Affecting the Engineering and Construction Hiring Landscape

-Prior to the on-set of COVID-19 protocols, the engineering and construction industries were already facing a shortage in skilled labor.
+Prior to the onset of COVID-19 protocols, the engineering and construction industries were already facing a shortage of skilled labor.
 The pandemic has simply accelerated an existing shortfall.
 In fact, research indicates that more than one million workers may have left these jobs when construction projects were paused in 2020 due to safety concerns.
-For an industry already facing a growing skills gap, this mass exodus would be reason for concern under normal circumstances.
+For an industry already facing a growing skills gap, this mass exodus would be the reason for concern under normal circumstances.
 Unfortunately, it’s not the only factor contributing to an increasingly complex hiring landscape.

 Another effect of pandemic conditions has been a surprising boom in the housing market.
 Home construction and improvement projects are surging, as more Americans shift to hybrid and remote work roles.
 According to Associated Builders and Contractors, construction spending increased by 4.8 percent in 2020 even as industry employment levels fell.
-This paradox can be explained in part by pent up demand in the market meeting rising building material and labor costs.
+This paradox can be explained in part by pent-up demand in the market meeting rising building material and labor costs.

 “Constraints on hiring are pushing wages higher,” said Anirban Basu, Chief Economist for the Associated Builders and Contractors.
 “This comes on top of materials price increases experienced in recent months.
-Remarkably, despite inflationary pressures, the ongoing wait for a meaningful federal infrastructure package and compromised commercial real estate fundamentals, most nonresidential contractors remain positive regarding their prospects over the balance of the year.”
+Remarkably, despite inflationary pressures, the ongoing wait for a meaningful federal infrastructure package, and compromised commercial real estate fundamentals, most nonresidential contractors remain positive regarding their prospects over the balance of the year.”

 In short, while there do appear to be a number of challenges facing engineering and construction employers, there is cause for optimism as project opportunities return.